Shampire27/Pewlett-Hackard-Analysis/README.md

 ## **Summary**

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

-- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- **Q**: How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- **A**: 90398 roles will needed to hire new employees caused by the employees retiring.

-- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- **Q**: Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- **A**: No.  There is 1,549 employees who are eligible to participate in the mentorship program.

+- **Q**: Provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+- **A**:
+* Query for current employees with the most recent titles could be created.
+* Query for current employees who are able to fill in the roles could be created